1. Legal framework

 9. Permissible photography and videos during school events

 11. Monitoring and review

 At <>, we use imagery and videos for a variety of purposes, including prospectuses, display boards, educational purposes, conferences and the school website.
 We understand that parents may also wish to take videos or photos of their children participating in school events for personal use.

-The school has implemented a policy on the safe use of cameras and videos by staff and parents to reflect the protective ethos of the school with regard to pupils’ safety.
+The Trust has implemented a policy on the safe use of cameras and videos by staff and parents to reflect the protective ethos of the school with regard to pupils’ safety.